Atinos31/Blog-it/README.md

 ### User Stories

+### A typical user of this site would:
+ - Have a interest in writting blogs
+ - Reading blogs from other bloggers
+ - Have an interest in being part of a blogging community.
+ - Have an interest in gaining knowledge far beyond his/ her neighbourhood or circle.
+ - connect with fellow bloggers from around the world.

 #### New User
-* I would like to find out what the site is about
+1. As a new user to the website, I want to understand the purpose of the site and how to interact with it.
-* i would like to explore blogposts written by other bloggers without registering
+2. As a new user,i want to explore blogposts written by other bloggers easily without registering
-* I would like to easily register
+3. As a new user ,I would like to easily register
-* I would like to be able to add my profile details ie username

 #### Existing User
-* I want to be able to sign in and out easily
+1.As an existing user to the website, I want to be able to easily sign in.
-* I would like to be able to delete my account
-* i would like to be able to reset my password incase i forgot my previous password
-* I would like to be able to add/read/edit and delete my blogposts.
+2.As an existing user to the website, I would like to be able to delete my account 3.As an existing user to the website, i would like to be able to reset my password incase i forgot my previous password 4.As an existing user to the website, I would like to be able to add/read/edit and delete my blogposts.
-* I would like to be able to check out other user's profiles.
-* I would like to follow users that interest me.
-* I would like other users to follow me.
-* I would like to see the blogs by other people to decide which blog I would like to read.
+5.As an existing user to the website,I would like to see the blogs by other people to decide which blog I would like to read.
-* I would like to easily add new blogs.
+6.As an existing user to the website, I would like to easily add new blogs.
-* I would like to receive any feedback in comments or messages on the site for new posts.
-* I would like to leave a comment for blogs that interest me.
-I understand I’ll have to sign in to do this.
-* I would like to be able to upload a profile photo or change my profile photo.
+7.As an existing user to the website, I would like to be able to upload a profile photo or change my profile photo.
 i.
 If I don’t have a profile photo, I'd like to have a choice of placeholder (default avatar).

+## Scope
+Create a simple, intuitive, and responsive website that acts as a respository of blogs that users can browse and contribute to.

+The structure should adhere to convention and be simple and intuitive, ensuring the user always knows where they are, how they got there and how to get back to where they started.

+The design should be simple, utilising the same colour palette,

+Any addition features or functionally are out of scope at this stage.

+### User Goals:
+- To find blogs from different authors and various categories.
+- To be able to write , read, edit and delete blogs.
+- To be part of a social blogging platform.

+### Website Owner's goals:
+ - To build on and expand the community for bloggers and readers around the world.
+ - To create a safe and welcoming platform for users to share their passion for blogging.
+ - To encourage bloggers to create their own blogs for other readers.
+ - The ability for admin to edit and delete any inappropriate blogs to keep the platform safe and welcome for bloggers.

 ## Features